vishvajeet-dubey/gitnote/a08-Data-Engg/a03_Spark.md

 1. Storage --> since data growing fast how we can store.
 2. Processing --> RAM and CPU

-To handle this we had 2 approach
+To handle this we have 2 approach
 1. Monolithic Approach: Scaling single hardware in vertical
 2. Distributed Approach: Scaling multiple hardware in horizontal.